Modify source code of database objects

 By default, all the objects are displayed in black.
 It means that the current state of an object source code does not differ from source code of the same object on a server.

 If source code of the object has been changed but there are no conflicts with the object source code on a server, the object is displayed in blue.

 If there are conflicts in source code of a local object and the same object on a server, the object is displayed in red.
 If you open such object in the editor, you will see a notification about conflicts.

-V1_trg_i trigger was modified and conflicts with source of the same trigger on a server, other objects are not modified.
+film_in_stock function was modified and conflicts with source of the same function on a server, other objects are not modified.